On the Localization of the Bergman Kernel and applications to Toeplitz theory: Introduction

-One of the key features of Toeplitz operators is their asymptotic algebra property: for $f, g \in \ccal^0(X)$, the composition $T_k(f) \circ T_k(g)$ is asymptotically close (with respect to some norm) to $T_k(f \cdot g)$, as $k \to \infty$.
-This phenomenon appears to have been first observed by Grenander-Szeg{\H{o}} in \cite[\S 7.4]{GrenanSzego} in the context of certain orthogonal polynomials.
-It was later established in the complex-geometric setting by Bordemann-Meinrenken-Schlichenmaier \cite{BordMeinSchli}; see also Ma-Marinescu \cite{MaMarBTKah}.
-In the more general setting of measures verifying the Bernstein-Markov assumption, the result was recently established by the author in \cite[\S 3]{FinBMMeas}.
-As we shall see below, and somewhat unexpectedly, even the Bernstein-Markov assumption can in fact be dispensed with.

-To describe this precisely, it is known that a version of the above asymptotic algebra property for Toeplitz operators is a consequence of the localization of the Christoffel-Darboux kernel, cf. \cite[\S 3]{FinBMMeas}.
-Repeating the proof of \cite[Theorem 1.5]{FinBMMeas}, with \cite[Theorem 2.1]{FinBMMeas} replaced by the more general statement, Theorem \ref{thm_off_diag}, immediately yields the following result. \begin{cor} For any non-pluripolar measure $\mu$, the space of Toeplitz operators verifies the asymptotic algebra property.
-In other words, for any $f, g \in \ccal^0(X)$, $p \in [1, +\infty[$, we have
+One of the key features of Toeplitz operators is their asymptotic algebra property: for $f, g \in \ccal^0(K, \real)$, the composition $T_k(f) \circ T_k(g)$ is asymptotically close to $T_k(f \cdot g)$, as $k \to \infty$.
+This phenomenon appears to have been first observed by Grenander-Szeg{\H{o}} in \cite[\S 7.4]{GrenanSzego} in the context of certain orthogonal polynomials, see Section \ref{sect_mat}.
+It was later established by Bordemann-Meinrenken-Schlichenmaier \cite{BordMeinSchli} when $\mu$ is a volume form, $L$ is ample and $h^L$ is smooth and positive; see also Ma-Marinescu \cite{MaMarToepl}, \cite{MaMarBTKah}.
+The following result shows that, somewhat unexpectedly, this phenomenon holds in great generality. \begin{thm} For any Borel measure $\mu$ which does not give full mass to pluripolar subsets, the space of Toeplitz operators verifies the asymptotic algebra property.
+In other words, for any $f, g \in \ccal^0(K, \real)$, $p \in [1, +\infty[$, we have